phalcon-orphanage/docs/en/reference/acl.rst

 Creating an ACL
 ---------------
 This component is designed to initially work in memory.
 This provides ease of use and speed in accessing every aspect of the list.
-The :doc:`Phalcon\\Acl <../api/Phalcon_Acl>` constructor takes as its first parameter an adapter used to retriever the information related to the control list.
+The :doc:`Phalcon\\Acl <../api/Phalcon_Acl>` constructor takes as its first parameter an adapter used to retrieve the information related to the control list.
 An example using the memory adapter is below:

 .. code-block:: php